Grapevine Studies Doctrine

 Doctrine, in the early Church, was formally established with creeds, such as the Apostle’s Creed and the Nicene Creed.
-These creeds expressed the basic doctrine of the Church.
+These creeds expressed the basic doctrines of the Church.

 Today, we use Statements of Faith to express basic doctrines.
 We still use creeds in some branches of Christianity, but more often, you will look at a Statement of Faith to determine what doctrine a particular church, organization, or curriculum holds.
 These statements will contain the non-negotiable points to their beliefs, regarding matters such as:

 As a parent or teacher, you will want to familiarize yourself with a curriculum’s perspective on these basic doctrines before you commit.
-You can read the Grapevine Statement of Faith here.
-In addition to our Statement of Faith, we also have a Teacher-Directed Doctrinal approach.
+You can read the Grapevine Statement of Faith and more about our Teacher-Directed Doctrinal approach.

 Have you ever started teaching a lesson only to find that the doctrine taught is not something you agree with and then you have to quickly reword or restate a belief?
 We understand!
 That is why, from the beginning, Grapevine has taken the stance that parents and teachers are best suited to teach biblical doctrine to their students.
 We call this teacher-directed doctrine.

 As authors, we at Grapevine strive to write in such a way as to provide launching points for parents and teachers to discuss their doctrine.
 When we do pose questions about a controversial passage which we know believers will debate, you will see the comment, “Answers will vary.”
 We respect the right of parents and teachers to decide what they will explain and discuss with their children or class.
 For nearly twenty years we have been thanked by many teachers for this approach.